Grand Canyon: Activities

-The skywalk has attracted "thousands of visitors a year, most from Las Vegas".

 In 2016, skydiving at the Grand Canyon become possible with the first Grand Canyon Skydiving operation opening up at the Grand Canyon National Park Airport, on the South Rim.

 In 2014, a developer announced plans to build a multimedia complex on the canyon's rim called the Grand Canyon Escalade.
 On 420 acre there would be shops, an IMAX theater, hotels and an RV park.
 A gondola would enable easy visits to the canyon floor where a "riverwalk" of "connected walkways, an eatery, a tramway station, a seating area and a wastewater package plant" would be situated.
 On October 31, 2017, the Navajo Nation Council voted against the project.

-Viewing the canyon

-Lipan Point is a promontory located on the South Rim.
-This point is located to the east of the Grand Canyon Village along the Desert View Drive.
-There is a parking lot for visitors to Lipan Point.
-The trailhead to the Tanner Trail is located just before the parking lot.
-The view from Lipan Point shows a wide array of rock strata and the Unkar Delta area in the inner canyon.

-Grand Canyon fatalities

-Mid-1800s to 2015
+Fatalities

-About 770 deaths have occurred between the mid 1800s and 2015.
-Of the fatalities that occurred from 1869 to 2001, some were as follows: 53 resulted from falls; 65 were attributable to environmental causes, including heat stroke, cardiac arrest, dehydration, and hypothermia; 7 were caught in flash floods; 79 were drowned in the Colorado River; 242 perished in airplane and helicopter crashes (128 of them in the 1956 disaster mentioned below); 25 died in freak errors and accidents, including lightning strikes and rock falls; and 23 were the victims of homicides.
+About 770 deaths have occurred between the mid-1800s and 2015.
+Of the fatalities that occurred from 1869 to 2001, the most common cause was airplane and helicopter crashes, with 242 deaths (128 of them in the 1956 disaster mentioned below), along with the following: 53 resulted from falls; 65 were attributable to environmental causes, including heat stroke, cardiac arrest, dehydration, and hypothermia; 7 were caught in flash floods; 79 were drowned in the Colorado River; 25 died in freak errors and accidents, including lightning strikes and rock falls; and 23 were the victims of homicides.
+Nearly all deaths that occur are preventable.

-1956 air disaster

-In 1956, the Grand Canyon was the site of the deadliest commercial aviation disaster in history at the time.

-On the morning of June 30, 1956, a TWA Lockheed Super Constellation and a United Airlines Douglas DC-7 departed Los Angeles International Airport within three minutes of one another on eastbound transcontinental flights.
-Approximately 90 minutes later, the two propeller-driven airliners collided above the canyon while both were flying in unmonitored airspace.

-The wreckage of both planes fell into the eastern portion of the canyon, on Temple and Chuar Buttes, near the confluence of the Colorado and Little Colorado rivers.
-The disaster killed all 128 passengers and crew members aboard both planes.

-This accident led to the institution of high-altitude airways and direct radar observation of aircraft (known as positive control) by en route ground controllers.

-Over the Edge

-In Over the Edge: Death in Grand Canyon, Thomas M. Myers, a journalist and author, documents every death in the Grand Canyon.